USGambling.com aims to be the ultimate resource for US gamblers, we offer news and industry updates across all 50 states

 The management of legal US casinos varies from state to state.
 In some states, gambling is controlled by tribal interests.
 In other states, commercial operators run the show.
 And in some states, there’s a little bit of both.

-A new trend is the emergence of “Social Casinos” that hide behind sweepstakes laws to offer real money games in states that have not legalized online casinos, USG recommends being cautious about trusting these sites with your funds.
+A new trend is the emergence of “Social Casinos” that take advantage of sweepstakes laws to offer real money casino-style games in states that have not legalized online casino sites.
+USGambling recommends being cautious about trusting many of these sites with your funds – we’ll help you find reputable sweepstakes casinos and educate you on the pros and cons playing social casino games.

 US Horse Racing Betting